What Are the Essential Security Features for Charity Auction Software?

 • Selling donor lists on the dark web

 Check your organization's privacy policy before starting your auction.
 It defines what information you may collect and how to handle data.
-If you don't have one, consider writing one so your whole team knows how to handle donor data.
+If you do not have one, consider writing one so your whole team knows how to handle donor data.
+See donor privacy in charity auctions for a full guide to compliance and donor data protection.

 About Scammers Targeting Charity Auctions